kube-logging/logging-operator/docs/configuration/crds/v1beta1/logging_types.md

 ### configCheck (ConfigCheck, optional) {#loggingspec-configcheck}

-ConfigCheck settings that apply to both fluentd or syslog-ng Can be overridden on the fluentd / syslog-ng level
+ConfigCheck settings that apply to both fluentd or syslog-ng.
+Can be overridden on the fluentd / syslog-ng level.

 ### controlNamespace (string, required) {#loggingspec-controlnamespace}